Give us some details and we'll offer some suggestions

 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

 Very Fast payment.
 Organized, very knowledgable up and down the whole company.
-Great to work with.9 months ago
+Great to work with.a year ago

 I perform saw cutting and demolition as a sub-subcontractor, I'm always payed when I ask for payment same day or within the week.
 Tony & Tony Jr are good people.a year ago

 Slow paying customer.
-You're expected to process 2 releases a month for their payments but they pay the suppliers 90+ past due date.a year ago
+You're expected to process 2 releases a month for their payments but they pay the suppliers 90+ past due date.2 years ago

 Pick a state